-Historically, the term “Lease Administration” has been synonymous with software designed to manage the lifecycle of real estate assets.
-However, there are a handful of vendors focused on Equipment Lease Administration Software (sometimes called Equipment Lease Management Software) as well.
-In this article we have created a single list of Real Estate and Equipment Lease Administration Software features.
+Historically, the term “lease administration” has been synonymous with software designed to manage the lifecycle of real estate assets.
+However, there are a handful of vendors focused on equipment lease administration software (sometimes called equipment lease management software).
+In this article, we have created a single list of real estate and equipment lease administration software features.

 What are the Most Important Real Estate Lease Administration Software Features?

-Real estate invoices are prone to error with some studies suggesting that 60% of all landlord bills are incorrect.
-Lease Administration applications can identify billing errors automatically or enable real estate experts to pinpoint the mistakes.
+Real estate invoices are prone to error; some studies suggest that 60% of all landlord bills are incorrect.
+Lease administration applications can identify billing errors automatically or enable real estate experts to pinpoint the mistakes.
 The result is a reduction in late fees and commencement data errors as well as faster collections of security deposits and tenant improvement reimbursements.

 Critical Dates and Clauses

 All critical contract dates for expansion options, renewal options, and termination options are tracked by the lease administration system.
 Decision makers are automatically notified of upcoming deadlines – whether those are in the middle of term or at the end of term.
 Workflows ensure that all interested parties and systems are kept up to date on elected options and costly holdover penalties are avoided.